elsampsa/home-ethereum/README.md

 ### Running geth as a daemon

-In the case you want to run geth as a systemd daemon-

-You can use this script to daemonize geth as a systemctl background process.
+In the case you want to run geth as a systemd daemon you can use this script to daemonize geth as a systemctl background process.
 Run this script **only once**:
 ```
 ./install_daemon.bash
 ```